SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 I0413 06:28:36.336162 140451635803968 train_util.py:306] step: 25828    spectral_loss: 4.78     total_loss: 4.78

-if your **traning is completed**, you will see the below text on your terminla window
+if your **traning is completed**, you will see the below text on your terminal window

-someting  --
+script failed: attach dlwa screen aborting